 Bruni was the ranking American officer and was in charge of the detail.
 In this role, he often found himself giving orders that created resentment among the enlisted men.
-Many failed to see that Fred had little choice in the matter; either he gave the order or he or the men would be punished.
+Many failed to see that Fred had little choice in the matter; either he gave the order or he and the men would be punished.
 It was while he was a POW in the camp that his wife, Hazel, heard from him for the last time.

 In February 1943, four POWs escaped but were not missed until the next morning.
 Two of the POWs were recaptured and taken to a Kempei-Tai (Japanese secret police) dungeon.
 It is known that one of the POWs was decapitated.
 On June 28, 1943, two POWs escaped and were recaptured on July 4.
 They were severely beaten before they were turned over to the Kemper-Tai who hit the men with clubs and swords and had judo used on them.
 The Japanese put the men on a truck which made its way toward a beach.
 According to Filipino civilians, they heard four shots.
 Later, some of the POWs saw the men’s graves.